Analytics-for-a-Better-World/GPBP_Analytics_Tools/Analytics Notebooks/Agri-Supply-Chain/readme.md

 ### Project Objectives

-- Reduce Food Loss and Waste: The project aims to significantly reduce tomato post-harvest losses by optimising the supply chain, thereby contributing to food security and economic stability for farmers and consumers.
+- Reduce Food Loss and Waste: The project aims to significantly reduce tomato post-harvest losses by optimising the supply chain, thereby contributing to farmers' and consumers' food security and economic stability.
 Climate Change Mitigation: By enhancing supply chain efficiency, the project will help reduce greenhouse gas emissions associated with food wastage and inefficient logistics, thus contributing to climate change mitigation efforts.
 - Data Utilization and Analysis: The project will utilize data from various sources:
 1. Meta Segment Anything Model: To identify tomato farms and potential areas for infrastructure development.